Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 # Android-Hard-Fault-Tolerance
 Your Android device freezes and reboots multiple times per hour?
 Apps crash immediately
 on launch?
-Just want to watch instagram or need to film something important but your phone freezes?
+Just want to watch instagram or need to record something important but your phone freezes?

 This can happen when your device has **defective RAM/SoC** or runs a **broken kernel**.
 The CPU throws SIGBUS, SIGILL, SIGSEGV, SIGTRAP signals